-Retired Baby Boomers now have the best of both worlds.
+Retired Baby Boomers now have the best of both worlds with a gig economy.
 They have freed themselves from the confines of an organizational life after putting in 25-30 years with a company or companies.
 Pension, IRA and savings in hand, they can now move to a different chapter in their life of travel, grandchildren, gardening or just plain doing nothing.
 However, if boredom sets in, if financial constraints require them to seek another job, or if they just want some play dough – cheer up, we live in a gig economy.

 Boomers Can Get Paid for Each Gig